How should I declare the encoding of my HTML file?

 On the other hand, there are a number of potential disadvantages:

 It may be difficult for content authors to change the encoding information for static files on the server – especially when dealing with an ISP.
-They will need knowledge of and access to the server settings.
+Authors will need knowledge of and access to the server settings.

 Server settings may get out of synchronization with the document for one reason or another.
 This may happen, for example, if you rely on the server default, and that default is changed.
 This is a very bad situation, since the higher precedence of the HTTP information versus the in-document declaration may cause the document to become unreadable.